alxwen711/cdc_diabetes_prediction/README.md

 docker-compose up
 ```

-7. Within the terminal, run the following scripts:
+7. Within the terminal, run the following scripts to create all necessary files in the `results` folder:
 ```
 python scripts/01-download_extract.py